scuzzydude/asimov/asimov.md

 "Tractor?" he laughed.
 "I picked it with my hands."

 I lost total congruence with my grandpa's childhood.
-What I knew about my Grandpa Marsene was that as a kid he was the baseball badass of five counties.
+What I knew about my Grandpa Marsene was that as a kid he was the badest-ass baseball player in five counties.
 He was like the super-jock of Bellville, Texas.
 I knew baseball super-jocks at my middle-school.
 They'd didn't have to mow lawns because their parents sent them to baseball camp, somewhere with cooler weather like Connecticut or Dallas.

 "Why?"

 "I was hungry.
 Hungry people picked cotton."
-In hindsight, I clearly interpret from his tone his true meaning, which was, *You think I picked cotton for fun?*
+In hindsight, I clearly interpret from the tone his true meaning, which was, *You think I picked cotton for fun?*

 My Grandpa was the coolest dude.
-He was a small-town country boy, super smart and the best ball player ever to come out of Austin County.
+He was a small-town country boy, but super smart and the best ball player ever to come out of Austin County.
 He played farm ball in the Depression, and was drafted by the White Sox, but war and family derailed those dreams.
 He lived in Bellville his whole life, knew everybody in town and everybody loved him.
-I have no idea what he really thought of his suburban grandson who'd been indulged by air conditioning his whole life.
-He took long walks with his medal detector and went looking for treasure and dinosaur bones, fished, played golf, and watched baseball.
+A total country boy, I have no idea what he really thought of his suburban grandson who'd been indulged by air conditioning his whole life.
+He took long walks with his medal detector and looking for treasure and dinosaur bones, fished, played golf, and watched baseball.
 The long walks and looking for treasure took, but I wasn't much for golf or fishing.
 Marsene Crawford was good at everything he did.

 I spent many a summer watching baseball with my grandpa.
 I played T-ball and Little League and was a pretty good runner and could catch a fly ball.
 I understood baseball, like I understand chess.
 I can play the game and usually beat a six-year-old.
 There's always another layer with baseball.

 Watching the Astros with my grandpa was always an education.
 He always knew exactly what was going to happen.
 I don't mean he could predict the future or tell if somebody was going to get a hit on a particular pitch.
 He'd give you the two or three possibilities on each at bat, and then point out what each player needed to focus on, and he knew what every position player should be looking out for.
 I don't know if I was just too young, but I never got it like he did, I couldn't see the bigger picture, the management of arms and bats.
 Most of the time I had no idea what he was talking about.
 Today, even with the digital enhanced flight path we have on each pitch on television, I can't tell a slider from a sinker, but grandpa knew every pitch the millisecond it left the pitcher's hand in 1970s before the television had any of that.

 I've been watching playoff baseball since around 2001, just for something to do in October.
-It's always slow, and except for the 9^th^ inning in a close game, I was easily distracted.
+It's always been slow, and except for the 9^th^ inning in a close game, I was easily distracted.
 I would usually work on my computer and I might look up and see the replay if there was a home run.
 I could never really stick there and give it my full attention for the four plus hours it takes to watch a playoff game.
-However, playoff ball in the late innings you can see the stress grow on the players faces and totally empathize with them.
-There is a congruence that grows through the home crowd that aligns with the players and I think it's really the only sport where the fans can influence the game, because there is so much time between action, the fans can imagine, and if that aligns with belief, it's powerful when multiplied.
-The actions is so fast in basketball, fans don't have time to align on anything or figure out what is really going on in the minds of the players.
-I guess that's why baseball fans or so crazy, they all share a dream or a delusion.
+However, playoff ball in the late innings you can literray see the stress grow on the players faces and totally empathize with them.
+There is a congruence that grows through the home crowd that aligns with the players and I think it's really the only sport where alignment of fans can actually matter, because there is so much time between action, the fans can imagine, and if that aligns with belief, it's powerful.
+The actions usually is so fast in basketball, you fans don't have time to align on anything or figure out what is really going on in the minds of the players.
+I guess that's why baseball fans or so crazy, they all share a dream, and or they're all delusional.

 That all changed during 2017 playoffs.
 When I watched Jose Altuve bat, I could see exactly what was going to happen, and I believed it would happen, and it would.
 I could see things the way my grandpa saw them.
 When Jose kicked off a rally, getting on base, then I could see if for the other players as well.
 This ability lasted the entire post-season, and I still got that power, at least for the past five Octobers.